You can tell a lot about people by looking at their hair—and not just whether they brush, spray, or blow-dry.

 Water is central to the new technique.
 The liquid makes up more than half an adult human's body weight.
 Our bodies break water down into its parts—hydrogen and oxygen.
 Atoms of these two elements end up in our tissues, fingernails, and hair.

 These maps illustrate how the concentrations of certain hydrogen isotopes (top) and oxygen isotopes (bottom) in water differ throughout the United States.
 Red areas are where concentrations of these isotopes are highest.
-Blue points to regions having the
+Blue points to regions having the lowest concentrations.

 |Proceedings of the National Academy of Sciences|

 But not all water is the same.
 Hydrogen and oxygen atoms can vary in how much they weigh.
 Different forms of a single element are called isotopes.
 And depending on where you live, tap water contains unique proportions of the heavier and lighter isotopes of hydrogen and oxygen.